Bernoulli free boundary problem for the infinity Laplacian: Uniqueness

-\begin{example}[Multiplicity of non-trivial solutions without (H1)] If $\Omega_{\frac 1 \lambda}$ is not connected, then problem \ref{f:P} may have more than one non-trivial solution.
+\begin{example}[Multiplicity of genuine solutions without (H1)] If $\Omega_{\frac 1 \lambda}$ is not connected, then problem \ref{f:P} may have more than one genuine solution.
 Let us show this phenomenon with an explicit example.
 Let $\Omega\subset\R^2$ be the set

 (see Figure~\ref{fig:nonconn}), and let $\lambda = 1$.

 The set $\Omega_1$ is not connected, since it is the disjoint union of two connected components $\Omega_1^- := \Omega_1 \cap \{x_1 < 0\}$ and $\Omega^+_{1} := \Omega_1 \cap \{x_1 > 0\}$.